-This handbook is designed to help anyone who wants to visit the place on this planet that has most captured my heart, Pokhara, Nepal.
-Having spent three months in Nepal in late 2010, much of the time in Pokhara, and returning for long-term stays over the following two years, I came to know the town quite well and wanted to share with other Nepal-bound travelers my tips for everything from the best hotels and restaurants, to the not-to-be missed sights, and even the best place to get a haircut:
+UPDATED JULY, 2020.
+This online travel guide for the city of Pokhara in Nepal, is designed to help anyone who wants to visit one of the places on this planet that have captured my heart.
+I spent three months in Nepal in late 2010, much of the time in Pokhara.
+Since then, I have regularly returned for long-term stays, thus I know the city quite well.
+I wanted to share my tips for everything from the best hotels and restaurants, to the not-to-be missed sights, as well as essential tips that every traveler to Nepal needs to know.

 MUST SEE SIGHTS:

 Hike to the top of Sarangkot pre-dawn to see sun come up over the Annapurna Himalayas.
 You’ll take a taxi to the starting point in pre-dawn hours and upon arrival, it is likely that a “guide” will jump into your taxi and attempt to charge a fee to lead you up the mountain.
 Tell him, unequivocally, that you do not need a guide.
 Just steps from the taxi stop, on the right hand side of the road, are steps leading to the top of the mountain.
 You can’t get lost, since there are lots of other people also making the trek.
 Just keep going up, and make sure you carry a flashlight.
 The walk up takes 45 minutes to an hour, and the view of the sun coming up over the mountain is spectacular.